mrossini-ethz/parseq/README.md

  * `#(1 2 3)` matches the the subsequence `#(1 2 3)` in a vector or the item `#(1 2 3)` in a list
  * `5` matches the number 5

+Terminal expressions allow for mor elaborate specifications:

+ * `(char "a-zA-D7-9.,;<=>-")` matches any character from the characters or character ranges in the given string

 More terminals may be available in later versions of parseq.

 ## Nonterminals